-The Trading Post -located in the middle of camp - stocks a variety of items, such as camp memorabilia (patches, mugs, T-shirts, etc.), program supplies and concession items.
+The Trading Post is ideally located in the center of camp and has a variety of items, such as camp memorabilia (patches, mugs, T-shirts, etc.), program supplies and concession items.
 The Trading Post is open during the day and evening, except at meals and during camp wide activities.
 It is a popular place for Scouts and leaders to get a snack and relax.
-The Trading Post Manager will announce and post hours but it is usually open approximately 8 hours daily.
+The Trading Post Manager will announce and post hours, but it is usually open approximately 8 hours daily.